-If the object is an analog macro or subcircuit, or a digital component, Probe presents a list showing its pin names and the associated node names.
-You can select one or more analog node voltages or digital state curves by clicking on the pin name or node name.
-After clicking the OK button, Probe plots the selected curve.
+If Macro Drill Down is disabled and the object is a macro or subcircuit, Probe lists the internal variables which you can select by clicking on the variable name.
+After clicking on the OK button, Probe plots the selected curve.